 Biology courses taken elsewhere apply to major requirements only if authorized by the biology transfer evaluator or if listed as equivalent to a Stony Brook course in Stony Brook Transfer Guides.
 Transfer students must take at least 15 of the 33 credits in Requirements A and C at Stony Brook in courses for majors at the 200 level or higher.
 At least 12 of the 15 credits must be in BIO-designator courses.
-Both of the two advanced laboratory experiences must be taken at Stony Brook (see Note 3).
-Transfer students may meet Section B (Courses Required in Related Fields) requirements with transferred courses, if the courses are approved as being equivalent (even if the number of credits is different).
+Both of the two advanced laboratory experiences, including one area laboratory, must be taken at Stony Brook.
+Transfer students may meet Section B requirements with transferred courses, if the courses are approved as being equivalent (even if the number of credits is different).